paypal/paypal-android/docs/Card/card-custom-integration.md

 val cardRequest  = CardRequest("<ORDER_ID>", card)
 ```

-Optionally, a merchant app can request Strong Consumer Authentication (SCA) for a `CardRequest` that will require an additional authorization via 3D Secure.
+Optionally, a merchant app can request Strong Consumer Authentication (SCA) for a `CardRequest` that will require users to provide additional authentication information via 3D Secure.

 To request SCA, add the following to `CardRequest`: